Fuel cards: what are the benefits for employees?

 Fuel card benefits aren’t limited to staff only.
 Companies will also reap the benefits of a happier, more satisfied workforce and your administrative team will spend less time chasing up individual employees for expense claim forms — a win-win situation for everyone.

 However, opting for dedicated fuel cards isn’t the only solution.
-There may be plenty of different types of fuel cards around, but an alternate solution for your employee fuel expenses might be a prepaid business card.
+There may be plenty of different types of fuel cards around, but an alternate solution for your employee fuel expenses might be to buy a prepaid card.
 Prepaid cards, such as Soldo, offer business owners adjustable rules so employees can use them for appropriate and necessary business expenses.

 While Soldo is not a dedicated fuel card, you’ll still receive detailed account information showing all costs in real-time, thereby enabling you to keep a close watch on company-wide spending with little fuss.
 Essentially, a Soldo prepaid card offers all the benefits of a fuel card, but across a far more extensive range of business expense categories.